Northern California Treatment for Sprains & Strains

 - It is difficult to walk or move after an injury to the back

-Initial treatment for both sprains and strains includes the RICE protocol: rest, applying ice, compressing the injured joint or limb with an elastic bandage, and elevating the injured area.
+Initial treatment for both sprains and strains include the RICE protocol: rest, applying ice, compressing the injured joint or limb with an elastic bandage, and elevating the injured area.
 Over-the-counter anti-inflammatory medicine like ibuprofen can help reduce the pain and swelling.
+Physical therapy is also often beneficial for treatment.